About the program

 The Victorian Government’s New and Upgraded Dog Parks program seeks to improve the state's open space network by committing $13.4 million to ensure that Victorians have easy access to much needed green open space to exercise, relax or enjoy the outdoors with their dogs.

-This investment will provide funding to specific public land managers to design and deliver the new and upgraded dog parks across Victoria in two rounds.
+This investment provides funding to specific public land managers to design and deliver the new and upgraded dog parks across Victoria over two rounds.
 This program also supports the continued implementation of the Victorian Government’s Open Space for Everyone Strategy 2021.

 This program aims to:

-- Invest in underutilised public land for Victorians to connect with their communities and exercise their dogs;
+• Invest in and optimise underutilised public land for Victorians to connect with their communities and exercise their dogs;

-- Invest in informal and formal off-leash areas to meet the growing demand for people to socialise and exercise their dog off-leash;
+• Invest in off-leash areas to meet the growing demand for people to socialise and exercise their dog off-leash;

-- Contribute to urban greening, cooling and shading of local neighbourhoods; and
+• Contribute to urban greening, cooling and shading of local neighbourhoods;

-The first round of this program will focus on targeted grants to local councils for the delivery of six new dog parks and 13 dog park upgrades across Victoria with total funding committed of $7.685 million.
+The first round of this program allocated $7.685 million to deliver six new dog parks and 13 dog park upgrades through targeted grants to local councils across Melbourne and Geelong.

 Cliff Whitworth Reserve Dog Park, Essendon West (Photo credit: Daniel at Artificial Studio)